okx/go-wallet-sdk/coins/tezos/README.md

 # tezos-sdk
-Tezos SDK is used to interact with the Tezos blockchain, it contains various functions can be used to web3 wallet.
+Tezos SDK is used to interact with the Tezos blockchain, it contains various functions that can be used for web3 wallet.

 ## Installation